 Students in North Carolina public schools may receive one or more endorsements on their high school diploma.
 These endorsements indicate that students have completed specific course concentrations preparing them to be ready for college or careers.
-View NC endorsement requirements.
 The five endorsements are: